 How about a kayak tour?
-Leaving the Trolley, head to the river and take a kayak for a 90-minute up-close and personal tour of the river.
+Leaving the Trolley, head to the river and take a St. Croix Kayak Tour for a 90-minute up-close and personal tour of the river.
 You’ll see swallows nesting in a valley of limestone cliffs, carved by the river.
 Lovely, clean beaches line islands in the water.

 For more activity on the water, you can rent a canoe, kayak, or a stand-up paddleboard.
 There’s no shortage of places to rent from, either in the state park or downtown Stillwater.
 Unlike the guided tours, you get out on the water on your power.
 Explore St. Croix River on your own, or head out of Stillwater for an adventure on another nearby river or lake.

 Relax, dine, and watch the shore slip by.
 Or take an evening cruise and see the sunset over the forests, reflecting in the still river waters.
 Boats are available for private charter or public cruises seven days a week.

 And then there’s fishing.
 Have you ever battled a muskellunge or a walleye?
 The St. Croix is teeming with fish.
 Besides muskies and pike, there are bass, sunfish, sturgeon, gar, and catfish.
 No boat?
 No problem.
 You can fish from several places along the river, even in downtown Stillwater.

-Fall Things to do in Stillwater MN
+Fall Things to Do in Stillwater MN

 And that’s not all.
 As the pumpkin spice latte returns to fall menus, there are still plenty of activities to fill an autumn trip to Stillwater MN.
 You won’t want to miss the river valley hills as they come alive with vibrant colors.

 Stillwater offers autumn events at the beginning of October, right in downtown.
-The Fall Colors Fine Arts and Music Festival is held the first weekend in October, offering art, handcrafted items, and musical performances.
+The nearby Fall Colors Fine Arts and Music Festival is held the first weekend in October, offering art, handcrafted items, and musical performances.
 Stillwater devotes the second weekend in October to the Harvest Fest and Giant Pumpkin Weigh-Off.

 Take in the fall colors and crisp autumn air at high speeds on a bicycle.
-Diro Outdoors, located right downtown, offers hassle-free self-service bicycle rental.
+DIRO Outdoors, located right downtown, offers hassle-free self-service bicycle rental.
 By using the associated app, riders reserve and pay for a bicycle rental all from their phone.

 Did you know the area surrounding Stillwater MN was home to apple orchards?
-Is there anything that screams “fall fun” louder than some apple picking pics posted to your Instagram?
+Is there anything that screams “fall fun” louder than some apple-picking pics posted to your Instagram?
 Absolutely not.
 You can partake in the fun at Aamodt’s Apple Orchard.

 Is any fall complete without a visit to a pumpkin patch?
 Right near Aamodt’s Apple Orchard, you’ll find Axdahl Farms with a pick-your-own pumpkin patch, kettle corn, and hot apple cider.
 Plus, there are farm animals in a petting zoo.

 Winter Activities in Stillwater MN

 We won’t sugarcoat the facts; in the winter, Stillwater averages 42 inches of snowfall.
 But all that snowfall turns this scenic small town into a winter wonderland.
 Spend a weekend checking out one of the many cozy bed and breakfasts, lodges, or hotels.
 Not least of which is the historic Lowell Inn.

 Downtown Stillwater is full of boutiques and antique shops interspersed with coffee shops, breweries, and restaurants.
 It’s an antiquer’s paradise.
 Spend the afternoon shopping, snacking, and discovering local treasures.

-There are few better ways to past the time during the winter than cooking.
+There are few better ways to pass the time during the winter than cooking.
 Why not spend an afternoon in historic downtown Stillwater learning tricks and tips from professional chefs?
 Cooks of Crocus Hill offers all kinds of cooking classes, from baking and confectionary to seasonal and healthy.

-Just 30 minutes from Stillwater, Trollhaugen offers year-round adventures, including a zipline in the summer.
+Just 30 minutes from Stillwater, Trollhaugen Ski Area offers year-round adventures, including a zipline in the summer.
 In the winter, the outdoor recreation area has 24 runs with four separate terrain parks.
 A professional teaching staff helps beginners get comfortable on the slopes at the ski school.

-Rent cross country skis and explore 15 miles of trails at the Lake Elmo Park Reserve.
+Rent cross-country skis and explore 15 miles of trails at the Lake Elmo Park Reserve.
 Three of the trails are illuminated, with lights turning on at dusk each evening.
 It’s a perfect place to combine winter sports with stargazing.

 No winter’s complete without sledding and snow tubing.
 At Green Acres, they provide tubes and a rope pull for getting back to the top of the hill.
 The chalet offers concessions and a place to warm up with a hot chocolate.